 1. Create and build up your down payment fund as much as possible:

 Mortgage lenders love a nice-sized down payment.
 Try to pull together an amount of money equal to 20% of the price of the home you are looking at.
 If you are short on funds, consider taking a short-term loan from a family member.
 Also: many retirement account vehicles such as IRAs allow for a one-time no-penalty withdrawal from the account that can be used to cover first time home purchases.

-2. Compare first time buyer programs with FHA and subprime lenders:
+2. Compare 1st time buyer loan programs with FHA and subprime lenders: